21 October 2025

 The next morning, after a good nights sleep which is rare for me, I was eating breakfast and it occured to me I had to stop whining abut the loss of Ida and get on with my life as I know Ida would have wanted me to.

 Fast forward.
 I now listen to a lot of this Polish Highland Bands music.
 Coupled with this, I have also studied about Poland and her people and learned of a Poland I never knew existed.
 I say that in a good way.
 While I am not fluent in Polish outside of some questionable language, I still enjoy the music.
-What makes it easy is I am able to download the lyrics with English translations :)
+What makes it easy is I am able to download the lyrics with English translations :) I am slowly learning Polish through music.
+This is how I learned the Welsh [Cymraeg] I know.

 Since then, I have pretty much fallen in Love with Poland and her people for indeed, they have stolen my heart.
 I also like the food, my waistline is showing it 😉